Muideen7/MobileMate/README.md

 We are constantly updating our website with the latest phones, deals, and promotions, so be sure to sign up for our newsletter to stay up-to-date.
 You can also follow us on social media to stay connected and be the first to know about our new products and promotions.

 Thank you for choosing MobileMate, we look forward to serving you and providing you with the best smartphone shopping experience.

+MobileMate is a smartphone retail website that allows users to search for and compare smartphone models based on specifications, features, and pricing.
+The website also allows users to place orders for specific smartphone models and provides real-time pricing information in Nigerian Naira.
+The website is built using modern web development technologies and APIs to ensure a seamless user experience.
+The repo contains the source code and assets for the website, including front-end and back-end code, documentation, and deployment scripts.

 ## Website Link-
 <a href="https://MobileMate.netlify.app/momomia/">MobileMate</a>